 How to Calculate Expiration Date in Delaware

-To terminate a month-to-month tenancy, either party may serve the 60 Day Notice at least sixty (60) calendar days before the termination date indicated in the letter.
+To terminate any tenancy, including a month-to-month lease, either party may serve the 60 Day Notice to Vacate at least sixty (60) calendar days before the termination date or expiration of the lease.
 The 60 calendar day period shall begin on the first day of the month following the day of actual notice.

 If a tenant receives a notice from the landlord to renew their lease and the tenant does not wish to renew the lease or does not accept amended lease provisions, the tenant may use a 45 Day Notice to Vacate to terminate the tenancy.
 The notice must be provided at least forty five (45) calendar days prior to the expiration of the lease.